How to Switch from GA4 to Clickport Analytics

 Google Ads tracking

 Yes.
-Google Ads has its own standalone conversion tracking that doesn't depend on GA4 at all.
-You have two options:
+Google Ads has its own conversion tracking, and it doesn't lean on GA4 at all.
+Two ways to do it.

 Option A: Google Ads conversion tag.
-In your Google Ads account, go to Goals > Conversions > New conversion action > Website.
-Google gives you a conversion tag to place on your thank-you page.
-This tracks conversions directly in Google Ads, independent of any analytics tool.
+In your Google Ads account, go to Goals > Conversions > Summary > Create conversion action > Website.
+Google hands you a conversion tag to drop on your thank-you page.
+It records conversions straight into Google Ads, no analytics tool in the loop.

 Option B: GCLID tracking.
-When someone clicks your ad, Google appends a gclid parameter to the URL.
-Clickport preserves this parameter in its campaign tracking.
-You can see Google Ads traffic in your Sources panel under "Paid Search" and in your Campaigns panel filtered by the campaign UTM.
+Click an ad and Google tacks a gclid parameter onto the URL.
+Clickport keeps that parameter in its campaign tracking.
+So your Google Ads traffic shows up in the Sources panel under "Paid Search" and in the Campaigns panel under the campaign UTM.

-You lose GA4's audience-sharing feature (pushing analytics audiences into Google Ads for retargeting).
-But Google Ads has its own remarketing tag and Customer Match lists that work independently.
-For most businesses, this covers what you need.
-The honest comparison covers this trade-off in detail.
+The one thing you give up is GA4's audience sharing, the feature that pushes analytics audiences into Google Ads for retargeting.
+But Google Ads has its own remarketing tag and Customer Match lists, and they work without any analytics tool behind them.
+For most businesses that's enough.
+The full comparison walks through the trade-off in full.

 Goals, conversions, and custom events

-In GA4, you mark events as "Key events" (formerly "conversions").
-Setting up anything beyond the default events requires Google Tag Manager, custom event parameters, and sometimes data layer configuration.
+In GA4, you flag events as "Key events", which used to be called "conversions".
+Anything past the default events drags in Google Tag Manager, custom event parameters, and sometimes data layer wiring on top.

 In Clickport, conversions are called Goals.
-You create them in Settings > Goals.
-There are four types:
+You build them in Settings > Goals.
+Four types to choose from.

 Pageview goals

-Track when someone visits a specific page.
-Enter a URL condition like "URL contains /thank-you" or "URL equals /pricing."
-No code changes needed.
+Track when someone lands on a specific page.
+Type a URL condition like "URL contains /thank-you" or "URL equals /pricing."
+No code to touch.

-GA4 equivalent: Create a custom event in GTM that fires on a specific page, then mark it as a Key event.
+GA4 equivalent: Build a custom event in GTM that fires on that page, then flag it as a Key event.

 Click goals

-Track when someone clicks an outbound link matching a condition.
-For example: "Click URL contains stripe.com/checkout."
+Track when someone clicks an outbound link that matches a condition.
+Say, "Click URL contains stripe.com/checkout."

-GA4 equivalent: Enhanced measurement tracks outbound clicks, but you can't set conditions on them without GTM.
+GA4 equivalent: Enhanced measurement does catch outbound clicks.
+But you can't put conditions on them without GTM.

 Form submission goals

-Clickport automatically detects form submissions on your site.
-You can create a goal that matches specific forms by URL or form action.
+Clickport spots form submissions on your site with no setup.
+You can then make a goal that matches specific forms by URL or form action.

-GA4 equivalent: Enhanced measurement has basic form tracking, but it's unreliable.
-Most GA4 setups use GTM with custom triggers.
-(I wrote a detailed guide on form tracking without GA4.)
+GA4 equivalent: Enhanced measurement has basic form tracking, but it's flaky.
+Most GA4 setups fall back to GTM with custom triggers.
+I wrote a detailed guide on form tracking without GA4 if you want the full version.

 Custom event goals